 Keep rubbing, adding more ash and turning the rag over until the burnt-on dirt is gone.

 Wipe the film off with the folded up newspaper squares.
 Fold the square over and back on itself to expose clean sides.
 When too dirty or wet to clean use another piece of newspaper.
 I usually use three half sheets.
 If the film is stubborn you can dip the newspaper into water.

 This photo was taken from the same position as the dirty glass in step number one.
 It took less than ten minutes to clean up.
 The dirtier the glass is the longer it takes.

 Roll up the top sheet of the newspaper that was protecting the floor with the rag and smaller pieces of newspaper.
 Throw away.
-Fold up the rest of ...

 Now you can enjoy the cheerful flames for awhile until it is time to clean the glass again.
 It doesn't take long, can be done when there is still some heat in the fire (but not much), and is easier if not left too long.